Category Development / EMEA / 2018–2024

 Peer-to-peer marketplaces provided speed and liquidity, but very little depth.
 Objects were reduced to listings.
 Provenance, hierarchy, and cultural context were often lost.

-Auction houses held trust, credibility, and infrastructure, but they were not built to intake, interpret, or present this type of property.
+Auction houses held trust, credibility, and infrastructure, but they were not yet built to intake, interpret, or present this type of property at scale.

 There was no serious platform doing both.